-In addition to the Deferral limit described previously, you may not have total contributions (including Deferrals) of more than \$53,000 in 2015 or an amount equal to 100% of your Compensation, whichever is less, allocated to the Plan for your benefit each year.
-The \$53,000 limit will be increased as the cost of living increases, and is the total amount that can be contributed across all retirement plans sponsored by your Employer.
+In addition to the Deferral limit described previously, you may not have total contributions (including Deferrals) of more than \$49,000, plus any age 50 catch-up contributions, in 2011 or an amount equal to 100% of your Compensation, whichever is less, allocated to the Plan for your benefit each year.
+The \$49,000 limit will be increased as the cost of living increases, and is the total amount that can be contributed across all retirement plans sponsored by your Employer.

 Will contributions be made for me if I am called to military service?